cjschu17/Thesis2016-2017/ThesisWriting/Methodology.md

 - Can't work with raw text (inflected language, BYZORTHO)
 - For English, use stemmer; for Greek, use parser
 - methods
+- Tie Back to the beginning with topic modelling / word vector explanation